 In the case of bankruptcy, secured debt is normally not discharged.
 If you need to file for bankruptcy and you have a mortgage and want to keep your home you’ll be required to continue making payments.
 If you file for bankruptcy and you have any other form of secured debt you’ll also need to continue to make payments on those or sell the asset that is acting as collateral.

 Secured loans are typically easier to get as there is collateral involved.
-Your income, job and credit history will be analysed but your creditworthiness or credit score isn’t quite as important.
-If you’re having trouble being approved for a loan then you might want to discuss with your potential lender the possibility of applying for a secured loan, it can be a great option for credit constrained individuals.
+Your income, job and credit history will be analyzed but your creditworthiness or credit score isn’t quite as important.
+If you’re having trouble being approved for a loan then you might want to discuss with your potential lender the possibility of applying for a secured loan, it can be a great option for credit-constrained individuals.

 Another form of unsecured debt is an unsecured personal loan.
 This type of loan has no collateral associated with it and therefore the lender takes on a greater amount of risk.
 Because of the risk, your creditworthiness will be greatly considered before you are approved.
 If your credit score is high and you have a good credit history that shows you are able to handle money responsibly your chances of being approved are high.
 If your credit score is low and you have a credit history that shows you are unable to deal with money responsibly then you probably won’t be approved for an unsecured loan.